holehouse-lab/protfasta/README.md

 For bug reports or errors please raise an issue on this github repository (see the [Issues](https://github.com/holehouse-lab/protfasta/issues) tab at the top).

 ## Changelog
+* **0.1.13** (January 2023) - Added upper limit of Python 3.11 to accomodate clash between versioneer and Python 3.12.
+Ultimately we'll move to versioningit for release versioning (as we have done internally) but need to make sure we have a robust protocol for this switch and then do this for ALL tools....

 * **0.1.12** (March 2023) - integrated in check_header_parser flag via pull request from the amazing [Friedlab](https://friedlab.com/) !
 * Added in `append_to_fasta` flag so you can append to an existing FASTA file (thanks Ryan!)